digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 at the Bank for Alice and Bob.

 The creation of an account needs to be authorized by both the ``custodian`` and the ``owner``, i.e., by the Bank and Alice in our case.
-Authorization is collected using an initiate / accept pattern.
+Authorization is collected using an propose / accept pattern.

 .. literalinclude:: /_templates/quickstart-finance/daml/Scripts/Holding.daml
   :language: daml